The $K$-Theory of the Sphere with the Antipodal Involution: -Theory Generators in Higher Dimensions

-Our main result is Theorem~\ref{main-thm} which is connected to Constructions~\ref{construction1} and \ref{construction} below.
+Our main results are Construction~\ref{construction} and Theorem~\ref{main-thm} below.
 Construction~\ref{construction} is presented as an algorithm to produce unitaries and Theorem~\ref{main-thm} states that the unitaries from this construction actually represent generators of the correct $K$-theory groups.
 This algorithm builds on the construction for complex $K$-theory (from \cite{SBS}), which is re-stated as Part (0) of Construction~\ref{construction}.
 The real $K$-theory elements are given in Parts (1)-(4).
+First we present some preliminaries on Clifford generators.